Cesar Chavez Day: Origins

-Cesar Chavez (born Cesar Estrada Chavez, /es/; March 31, 1927 – April 23, 1993) was an American farm worker, labor leader and civil rights activist, who, with Dolores Huerta, co-founded the National Farm Workers Association (later the United Farm Workers union, UFW).
+Cesar Chavez (born Cesar Estrada Chavez, /es/; March 31, 1927 – April 23, 1993) was an American farm worker, labor leader and civil rights activist, who, with Dolores Huerta, co-founded the National Farm Workers Association, later the United Farm Workers union, UFW.

 It is commemorated to promote service to the community in honor of Cesar Chavez's life and work.
 Some state government offices, community colleges, libraries, and public schools are closed.
-Texas also recognizes the day, and it is an optional holiday in Arizona (official holiday in the cities of Phoenix and Tucson) and Colorado.
+Texas recognizes the day.
+It is an optional holiday in Arizona (official holiday in the cities of Phoenix and Tucson) and Colorado.
 Americans are urged to "regard this day with appropriate service, community, and educational programs to honor Cesar Chavez's enduring legacy."

-In addition, there are celebrations in his honor in Arizona, Michigan, Nebraska, and New Mexico and has been observed in California since 1995, in Texas since 2000 and in Colorado since 2001 as state holidays (optional in Texas and Colorado).
+There are celebrations in his honor in Arizona, Michigan, Nebraska, and New Mexico.
+It was observed in California from 1995 to 2025, and in Colorado since 2001 as state holidays (optional in Colorado).

 History

 Proclamations

 On March 31, 2008, while a senator, Barack Obama endorsed the idea of creating a national holiday in Chavez's honor: "Chavez left a legacy as an educator, environmentalist, and a civil rights leader.
 And his cause lives on.
 As farm workers and laborers across America continue to struggle for fair treatment and fair wages, we find strength in what Cesar Chavez accomplished so many years ago.
 And we should honor him for what he's taught us about making America a stronger, more just, and more prosperous nation.
 That's why I support the call to make Cesar Chavez's birthday a national holiday.
 It's time to recognize the contributions of this American icon to the ongoing efforts to perfect our union."
 Grassroots organizations continued to urge creation of such a national holiday; and, on March 30, 2011, Obama as president reiterated his support: "Cesar Chavez's legacy provides lessons from which all Americans can learn."

-The City of Sacramento has recognized Cesar Chavez's birthday as a City Holiday since 1993.
+The City of Sacramento passed a resolution recognizing Chavez's birthday as a city holiday on July 27, 1993, shortly after his death.

 Cesar Chavez Day has been celebrated in Reno, Nevada, since 2003.
 A state law passed in 2009 (AB 301) requires Nevada's governor to annually issue a proclamation declaring March 31 as Cesar Chavez Day.

 On March 28, 2014, President Obama used his authority to proclaim March 31 as Cesar Chavez Day.